 CFS can be hard to diagnose.
 It may take some time.
-This can feel frustrating but you can work to relieve symptoms while you are waiting.
+This can feel frustrating.
+But, you can work to help ease your symptoms while you're waiting

-If you have symptoms but tests are normal, the doctor may begin to suspect CFS.
-The Institute of Medicine has a list of criteria to diagnose CFS.
-All 3 of the following symptoms must be present:
+If your tests are normal, the doctor may start to think you have CFS.
+The Institute of Medicine uses certain lists to diagnose CFS.

-Testing is done based on your medical history, physical exam, and symptoms.
+The tests you have are based on your health past, physical exam, and symptoms.
 Not everyone will have all tests.
-Tests may include:
+You may have: